 9. Bitter Gourd Leaves

 Ashwagandha is an ancient herb and has powerful medicinal value.
 This herb is known for its anti-inflammatory and antioxidant properties.
-This is an excellent way to improve the brain function and detox your body system.
+This is an excellent way to improve the brain function and detox your whole body.
 This herb alleviates alcoholism related tension and stress and induces a sense of well-being.
 One teaspoon of ashwagandha with a glass of milk should be taken twice a day.
+Alternatively, ashwagandha supplement capsules could be used as well.

 11. Gotu Kola